sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 [cds] - [ terminate with ^C ]
 ```

 As you can see in the log output, the new file created two generic service providers: `ProcessorService` that serves requests on the `/odata/v4/processor` endpoint and `AdminService` that serves requests on the `/odata/v4/admin` endpoint.
-If you open the link `http://localhost:4004` from SAP Business Application Studio in your browser, you'll see the generic `index.html` page:
+If you open the link `http://localhost:4004` from SAP Business Application Studio in your browser, you see the generic `index.html` page:

 <!-- border; size:540px --> ![index.html](./index.png)

-You may have to stop the CAP server with <kbd>Ctrl</kbd> + <kbd>C</kbd> and start it again with the `cds watch` command.
+You have to stop the CAP server with <kbd>Ctrl</kbd> + <kbd>C</kbd> and start it again with the `cds watch` command.

 [OPTION END]